jenkins-x/jx-docs/content/en/blog/news/hacktoberfest-2019.md

 * #jenkins-x-dev for developers of Jenkins X
 * #jenkins-x-user for users of Jenkins X

 We also have online office hours, where we talk about new developments in Jenkins X and you are welcome to ask us questions, every other Thursday at 4pm GMT / 11am US Eastern / 8am US Pacific.

+Next office hours are on **3 October**.
 Join us here: https://zoom.us/j/397862697

 ### Jenkins Hacktoberfest